 Estate Tax Made Permanent

-While the Act’s provisions are stated to be “permanent,” this means only that the new provisions will not automatically sunset and revert to a less favorable law.
+While the 2012 Act’s provisions are stated to be “permanent,” this means only that the new provisions will not automatically sunset and revert to a less favorable law.
 Congress can still change the exemptions or tax rates in the future.
+Indeed, as noted above, the exemption amount was temporarily increased in 2017.
 It would not be surprising to see some of the restrictive proposals that were not adopted reappear in future tax reform legislation.